pirocorp/Reconnaissance-Fundamentals/01. Passive Reconnaissance/README.md

 ### Stalking Social Media

-If the project is phishing-related, the best place to start is to stalk the target on social media (Facebook, Instagram, Twitter, Tiktok, etc.)
+If the project is phishing-related, the best place to start is to stalk the target on social media (Facebook, Instagram, Twitter, TikTok, etc.). **Social Media Stalking** can also be applied for pen-testing / red teaming if you can extract something valuable from employees' social media. **Social Media Stalking** can lead to more complex attacks or wordlist crafting.
+Check if the target's profiles are open and if helpful information is inside, and gather everything (favorite places, friends, tags, profile feeds, etc.).

+### Enumerating Usernames / Emails

+A list of valid (if possible) usernames/email addresses is always a good idea.
+Such a list can lead to password spraying, phishing, privilege escalation, etc.

+### Enumerating Publicly Available Resources

+Enumerate publicly available resources like code repositories, files, paste bins, credentials, SSH keys, and pretty much everything that can be enumerated.

 ## Tools